 The first step involves dipping the cluster into the slurry of fine refractory material and then letting any excess drain off, so a uniform surface is produced.
 In second step, the cluster is stuccoed with a coarse ceramic particle, by dipping into a fluidised bed, placing it in a rainfall-sander, or applying by hand.
 In final step, the coating is allowed to harden.
 These steps are repeated until the investment is the required thickness, which is usually 5 to 15 mm (0.2 to 0.6 in).

-Drying of ceramic shell is also an important criteria in investment casting process.
-Nowadays, mainly water based slurries are applied because of there low cost which has actually increased the significance of drying during the process.
+Drying of ceramic shell is also an important criterion in investment casting process.
+Nowadays, mainly water based slurries are applied because of their low cost which has actually increased the significance of drying during the process.
 The main task during drying of ceramic shell basically is to extract the water inside as gentle and as fast as possible.
 The wax part under the slurry has to remain undamaged which is very important for the strength of the shell, should not be effected.
-Drying process through vacuum has not been really successful and the shells normally breaks to pieces during the dipping.
+Drying process through vacuum has not been really successful and the shells normally break to pieces during dipping.
 Dehumidification is considered the best viable option for controlling the chamber and shell temperature.
-Dehumidifiers basically reduces the humidity of the accelerated air and keep it down to a very low percentage making it conducive for ceramic shell preparation.
+Dehumidifiers basically reduce the humidity of the accelerated air and keep it down to a very low percentage, making it conducive for ceramic shell preparation.

 Benefits of using Dehumidifiers during investment casting process:

-Humidity control with Bry-Air Dehumidifier is the simplest and most cost effective solutions:
+Humidity control with Bry-Air Dehumidifier is the simplest and most cost effective solution: